QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

     x = 2

     function f(x)
-        x = 3     # MISTAKE!
-Does not modify x, creates a new value! end
+        x = 3     # MISTAKE! does not modify x, creates a new value! end

-    f(x)          # Cannot modify immutables in place
+    f(x)          # cannot modify immutables in place
     @show x;

 This is also true for other immutable types such as tuples, as well as some vector types